 Current students enrolled in courses offered by the Faculty of Health must check Student Connect for re-enrolment dates.
 Failure to enrol during this period will incur a late fee.

-For the first three years the course structure is identical
+The first three years of the course structure is identical.

 The following units are Psychology CORE/COMPULSORY units: